Friday, March 16, 2012

 Thesis:

-How do you make a change in a society, when those who ought to be at the forefront of change are the direct beneficiaries of the policies that made the call for change inevitable?
+How do you make a change in a society when those who ought to be at the forefront of change are the direct beneficiaries of the policies that made the call for change inevitable?

 This is not an isolated or abstract academic puzzle - it is the real deal at the core of our political impasse.
-And it is the first hurdle that those of us (I mean, southern progressives) who think change is possible must first overcome in order to create a formidable framework for a truly progressive movement.
+And it is the first hurdle that those of us (I mean, southern progressives) who think change is possible must first overcome to create a formidable framework for a truly progressive movement.
 Here is my approach to the thesis.

 Argument: